Notice to Drexel Community: U.S. Immigration Policy Changes

 "Executive orders, presidential memoranda, and proclamations are used extensively by Presidents to achieve policy goals, set uniform standards for managing the executive branch, or outline a policy view intended to influence the behavior of private citizens.
 The U.S. Constitution does not define these presidential instruments and does not explicitly vest the President with the authority to issue them.
 Nonetheless, such orders are accepted as an inherent aspect of presidential power.
 Moreover, if they are based on appropriate authority, they have the force and effect of law."
 From Congressional Research Service Report, Executive Orders: Issuance, Modification, and Revocation [PDF].

-A "Know Your Rights Refresher" for Immigrants
+A "Know Your Rights Refresher"

 As a reminder to immigrant communities, the National Immigration Law Center (NILC) released a helpful guide that explains what individuals should do if they encounter law enforcement or Immigration and Customs Enforcement (ICE) officials: Know Your Rights Refresher